 Founded in 2014 by Dan White, Dr. Rob Metcalfe and Professor Bob Hahn, we are a unique blend of academic prowess and real-world commercial application.

 Rob and Dan were responsible for some of the UK’s earliest applied behavioural economics research, which led to mainstream interest.
 In 2014 we decided to take this to a company level to develop our innovations and to help make the world a better place.

-Jesper has extensive experience working with randomised control trials, particularly with a focus on behavioural change.
+Jesper has extensive experience running randomised control trials, particularly with a focus on behavioural change.
 He has worked on a range of topics, from food security to trade.
-Jesper holds a Master of Public Affairs from Brown University, and is currently pursuing post-graduate studies in economics at the University of Oxford.
+Jesper holds a Master of Public Affairs from Brown University and an M.Phil in Economics from the University of Oxford.

 Bob is a prominent economist and leader in policy research in law and economics, regulation, and antitrust.
-He is a Visiting Professor and was formerly the Director of Economics and a Professor at the Smith School of Enterprise and the Environment at the University of Oxford.
+He is a Visiting Professor and was formerly the Director of Economics at the Smith School of Enterprise and the Environment at the University of Oxford.
 Bob previously served as a member of the U.S. Commission for Evidence-Based Policymaking.

-Rob is the essence of The Behaviouralist.
-He is an experimental innovator and a renowned behavioural economist.
+Rob is an experimental innovator and a renowned behavioural economist.
 His work has improved lives and increased revenues for households, organisations, and governments.
 He is an Assistant Professor of Economics at Boston University.